regen-network/regen-ledger/x/ecocredit/spec/08_tests.md

 - WHEN - user tries to transfer 20 credits
 - THEN - transaction fails, credits are NOT transferred

-If a user tries to transfer credits and the user provides a valid recipient address, then the transaction is successful and the credits are transferred.
+If a user tries to transfer credits and the user provides a batch denom that exists, then the transaction is successful and the credits are transferred.

-- GIVEN - user provides a valid recipient address
+- GIVEN - user provides a batch denom that exists
 - WHEN - user tries to transfer credits
 - THEN - transaction is successful, credits are transferred

-If a user tries to transfer credits and the user provides an invalid recipient address, then the transaction fails and the credits are NOT transferred.
+If a user tries to transfer credits and the user provides a batch denom that does not exist, then the transaction fails and the credits are NOT transferred.

-- GIVEN - user provides an invalid recipient address
+- GIVEN - user provides a batch denom that does not exist
 - WHEN - user tries to transfer credits
 - THEN - transaction fails, credits are NOT transferred

-If a user tries to transfer credits and the user provides a valid batch denomination, then the transaction is successful and the credits are transferred.

-- GIVEN - user provides a valid batch denomination
-- WHEN - user tries to transfer credits
-- THEN - transaction is successful, credits are transferred

-If a user tries to transfer credits and the user provides an invalid batch denomination, then the transaction fails and the credits are NOT transferred.

-- GIVEN - user provides an invalid batch denomination
-- WHEN - user tries to transfer credits
-- THEN - transaction fails, credits are NOT transferred

-If a user tries to retire 20 credits upon transfer and the user provides a retirement location, then the transaction is successful and the credits are transferred and retired.

-- GIVEN - user provides a retirement location
-- WHEN - user tries to retire 20 credits upon transfer
-- THEN - transaction is successful, credits are transferred and retired

-If a user tries to retire 20 credits upon transfer and the user does NOT provide a retirement location, then the transaction fails and the credits are NOT transferred or retired.

-- GIVEN - user provides a retirement location
-- WHEN - user tries to retire 20 credits upon transfer
-- THEN - transaction fails, credits are NOT transferred or retired

 ### Retire Credits